Asian black bear: Characteristics

-Although mostly herbivorous, the jaw structure of Asian black bears is not as specialized for plant eating as that of giant pandas: Asian black bears have much narrower zygomatic arches, and the weight ratio of the two pterygoid muscles is also much smaller in Asian black bears.
+Although the Asian black bear is mostly herbivorous, its jaw structure is not as specialized for plant eating as that of the giant panda; Asian black bears have much narrower zygomatic arches, and the weight ratio of the two pterygoid muscles is also much smaller in Asian black bears.
 The lateral slips of the temporal muscles are thicker and stronger in Asian black bears.

 In contrast to the polar bear, the Asian black bear has a powerful upper body for climbing trees, and relatively weak hind legs which are shorter than those in the brown bear and American black bear.
 An Asian black bear with broken hind legs can still climb effectively.
 It is the most bipedal of all bears, and can walk upright for over 0.25 mi.
 The heel pads on the forefeet are larger than those of most other bear species.
 Their claws, which are primarily used for climbing and digging, are slightly longer on the fore foot at 30-45 mm than the back foot at 18-36 mm, and are larger and more hooked than those of the American black bear.
 On average, adult Asian black bears are slightly smaller than American black bears, though large males can exceed the size of several other bear species.

 The famed British sportsman known as the "Old Shekarry" wrote of how an Asian black bear he shot in India probably weighed no less than 363 kg based on how many people it took to lift its body.
 The largest Asian black bear on record allegedly weighed 200 kg.
 Zoo-kept specimens can weigh up to 225 kg.
 Although their senses are more acute than those of brown bears, their eyesight is poor, and their hearing range is moderate, the upper limit being 30 kHz.